Xray-App/xray-zephyr-migration/README.md

 Enter 'migrate' at the prompt to confirm that you're ready to migrate the data.

-This script will extract data from the Zephyr database and load it into the Xray database.
+This script will read the data extracted from Zephyr Scale, transform it into Xray data, and save it to the Xray database.

 You should see the following messages when the migration is complete:
 - `Zephyr migration complete!`